madreher/Godrick/README.md

-# latte
+# Godrick
-Latte is an in-situ framework aiming at providing a middleware able to connect HPC simulation codes with analysis and external services, whether it be on the same compute resources, allow remote resources to access data produced by the workflow.
+Godrick is an in-situ middlware aiming at coupling HPC simulation codes with analysis and services, whether it be on the same compute environement or on remote resources connecting to the flow of data.